Causes & Treatment

 What are the recommended next steps if I have a lower antral follicle count?

-Whilst there is no proven way to increase your antral follicle count, making certain lifestyle and dietary changes like avoiding smoking and alcohol, eating plenty of fruit, vegetables and healthy fats, and exercising when you can, can all work together to help support your fertility.
+Although there’s no proven method to increase your antral follicle count, certain lifestyle and dietary changes can support your overall fertility.
+Avoiding smoking and alcohol, eating a diet rich in fruits, vegetables, and healthy fats, and staying active when possible can all help nurture reproductive health.

-Talking to your fertility clinic is also absolutely key.
-The empathetic team of fertility specialists at Clínica Tambre are happy to help ease your concerns by analyzing all the factors that influence successful change and look for possibilities to increase the chance of a successful pregnancy.
-They are dedicated to offering a beautiful and supportive setting where you can openly express your concerns and questions.
-For women with a lower AFC, they provide advanced fertility treatments, such as in vitro fertilization (IVF) and egg donation, to increase the chances of a successful pregnancy.
+Speaking with your fertility clinic is also essential.
+The compassionate team at Clínica Tambre is on hand to help ease your worries by taking a holistic look at the factors influencing your fertility.
+Their approach includes exploring every avenue to increase your chances of a successful pregnancy, all within a warm, supportive environment where your concerns are truly heard.
+For women with a lower AFC, they offer advanced treatments such as in vitro fertilization (IVF) and egg donation to help boost the likelihood of conception.

 When could egg donation play a role in treatment?

-The decision to use donor eggs is a very personal one, and there is no right or wrong here.
-If you’ve got a low or diminished ovarian reserve and are over 35, opting for IVF with donor eggs can bring a renewed sense of hope, greatly improving the chances of conception.
-Clínica Tambre’s comprehensive egg donation program is available for women seeking an alternative pathway to motherhood, with a diverse pool of healthy donors and an expert team to ensure you feel confident and comfortable throughout the process.
+Choosing to use donor eggs is a deeply personal decision, and there’s no one-size-fits-all answer.
+If you have low or diminished ovarian reserve and are over the age of 35, IVF with donor eggs can significantly improve your chances of conceiving and bring renewed hope.
+Clínica Tambre’s reduced ovarian reserve offers a supportive and inclusive path to parenthood, with a diverse pool of healthy donors and an experienced team to guide you every step of the way.

 What can I do, right now?